HomeResources

 • If an employer has less than 50 employees, the employer is not required to offer health coverage to their employees and can choose to make the ICHRA “affordable” or “unaffordable” without the risk of any ACA penalties.

 Every year, the IRS sets the affordability standards.
 This establishes the maximum percentage of household income an employee can be expected to pay on individual insurance premiums.
-The affordability requirement for 2023 was 9.12% and was lowered to 8.39% for 2024.
+The affordability requirement for 2024 was 8.39% and was raised to 9.02% for 2025.

 How is ICHRA affordability calculated according to those standards?
 The lowest-cost silver plan on the local exchange is the standard for calculating affordability for ICHRA.